nmshd/documentation/_docs_operate/overview-of-connector-operations.md

 If you use FerretDB as your database engine make sure to backup the data of the underlying PostgreSQL database.
 Read more about this in the [PostgreSQL documentation](https://www.postgresql.org/docs/8.1/backup.html).

+## Connector CLI Operations

+Using the command-line interface (CLI) of the Connector, it is possible to perform operations like deleting its underlying Identity.

 ## Proposed System Tasks

 ### Check Health